Thank you for partnering with us!

 If your student’s essay wins at the state level, you receive the following cash prizes:

-Additionally, you and your family or guests, will receive one free night stay at the Ramkota Hotel, in Casper, WY for the evening before the Banquet.
+The Awards Banquet will be held on Sunday, April 14, 2019.
+You and your family or guests, will receive one free night stay at the Ramkota Hotel, in Casper, WY for Saturday, April 13, 2019.
 You must RSVP to the contest coordinator to receive the hotel stay.
-All RSVP’s are due for the Awards Banquet and room reservations by (date TBD).
+All RSVP’s are due for the Awards Banquet and room reservations by April 1, 2019.